mortadaNotGenius/Sparta-Client/README.md

 H - Yes, You can help us by sending Suggestions or messaging me for other things

+9 - how I can stop the Robot?
+(I)

+I - Use Ctrl+Q To stop the Robot, to pause the Robot use Ctrl+P

 #                                                   license and rules of use,